Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: PROPOSED SOLUTION

 \section{PROPOSED SOLUTION}

-In this section, we propose an efficient AO algorithm to solve problem (P1).
+In this section, we propose an efficient AO algorithm to solve problem $(\mathbf{P1})$.
 Specifically, by fixing a subset of variables and optimizing the remaining ones, the original problem is decomposed into several tractable subproblems.
-Moreover, closed-form solutions are derived in the optimization process, which eliminates the need for standard optimization solvers such as CVX and significantly reduces the overall computational complexity.
+Moreover, closed-form solutions are derived in some subproblems, which reduces the overall computational complexity.